ZacRayTho/ZacRayTho.github.io/blog.md

     and then changed.
 Styling would also be way more involved without a framework like bootstrap, considering how deep CSS
     itself is, just trying to find something that Bootstrap doesn't make easy to use is a involved process.

+## Week 8
+## 3-10-23 Sprint 6 Halfway!

+### Now that you are halfway through bootcamp, what has been the biggest hurdle that you have gone past?
+What do you think is going to be the next biggest thing to power through?

+    My biggest hurdle probably was stepping outside of VanillaJS, since thats where most of my prior experience was, I
+    didn't even think about single page applications being a thing prior to React's introduction.
+I just assumed
+    that every webpage had its own HTML file that a bunch a stuff of copied and pasted to each time.
+My next
+    hurdle I think will be just back-end in general with no visuals to look at for immediate feedback on if something
+    is working or not.
+I also definetly know the final project will be the biggest hurdle at the end of the road, as well
+    as all the interviews I'll probably have to do before landing a career.

+### Compared to earlier, what are three ideas you might want to do for your final project?
+Are they the
+same ideas as before, or have they changed now that you understand more about the technology and your limitations?

+    A safe bet for a final project would probably be an Ebay/Marketplace or other popular site clone.
+I don't see
+    anything wrong with my two previous ideas of, a car dealership website , or TCGplayer clone.
+Although I don't know if the car dealership site would use everything I'll learn by the end of the bootcamp, and thats one
+    of the big reasons for the final project, to show off all your new skills and everything you know.

+### What surprised you about your first week in Python and how was it different from your first week in JavaScript?

+    I've had a little prior experience with python prior to the bootcamp, since it's what pops up most frequently
+    when you google "what coding language should I learn?".
+But I mostly just learned syntax and didn't really
+    do any projects myself, mostly watched videos.
+I know now that video may be a important part of the learning
+    process, but if you never code yourself, it won't stick.
+It was different from JS because we already knew
+    most of the correct general syntax and functions.
+Its weird certain methods in JS are their own function
+    in python like len(str) instead of str.len .
+Hopping into (P)OOP immediately also was different, classes are something that I always knew were there but never really messed with.
+I can't wait to use them more next
+    week and see how often we reuse them in the project.